saveoursecrets/sdk/doc/social-recovery.md

 - Recovery shares must be distributed in forms which anyone can easily hold and keep safe, requiring no technical expertise.
   - (optional) If some shareholders are Save-Our-Secrets users, then shares can be distributed digitally over an end-to-end-encrypted transport channel.
 - An account owner can configure multiple recovery groups with different shareholders, any of which can recover the account.
-  - (optional) A group-threshold can be configured, so than some minimum number of groups must cooperate to recover the account.
+  - (optional) A group-threshold can be configured, so that some minimum number of groups must cooperate to recover the account.
 - Recovery shares must not need to be constantly updated (unless the account owner desires it).
 - Recovery shares should be revokable at any time by the account owner.
 - The account owner should be able to issue new recovery shares at any time.